Aliases for TUBB Gene

 GeneCards Summary for TUBB Gene

-TUBB (Tubulin, Beta Class I) is a Protein Coding gene.
-Diseases associated with TUBB include cortical dysplasia, complex, with other brain malformations 6 and distal hereditary motor neuropathy, type ii.
-Among its related pathways are ERK Signaling and GPCR Pathway.
-GO annotations related to this gene include GTP binding and structural molecule activity.
-An important paralog of this gene is TUBB3.
+TUBB (Tubulin Beta Class I) is a Protein Coding gene.
+Diseases associated with TUBB include Cortical Dysplasia, Complex, With Other Brain Malformations 6 and Skin Creases, Congenital Symmetric Circumferential, 1.
+Among its related pathways are Innate Immune System and Regulation of PLK1 Activity at G2/M Transition.
+Gene Ontology (GO) annotations related to this gene include GTP binding and structural molecule activity.
+An important paralog of this gene is TUBB4B.